cxrodgers/Rodgers2021/DATA_README.md

 collected during the shape discrimination and detection tasks.

 You will likely want to start by downloading the following items:
-1. The dataset, hosted on Zenodo at the following DOI: XXX
+1. The dataset, hosted on Zenodo at the following DOI: 10.5281/zenodo.4743837
 2. The code used to process the data in a forthcoming paper.
 This code is hosted as a repository on Github at https://github.com/cxrodgers/Rodgers2021